MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/fwpsk/nf-fwpsk-fwpsconstructipheaderfortransportpacket0.md

 |**FWPS_CONSTRUCT_IPHEADER_FOR_RECEIVE**|When set, this flag specifies that the NBL is intended for receive path.|

 For callout drivers that support USO or URO, it is mandatory to set this parameter to one of these values.
 Other callout drivers can set this parameter to zero.
-These flags are only supported on Windows versions 10.0.25876 and later.
-On prior versions of Windows, callout drivers must always set this parameter to zero.
+These flags are only supported on Windows Server 2022 23H2 and later.
+On prior releases of Windows, callout drivers must always set this parameter to zero.

 ### -param reserved